evidentlyai/evidently/docs/book/customization/add-custom-descriptor.md

 You can implement custom row-level evaluations for text data that you will later use just like any other descriptor across Metrics and Tests.
 You can implement descriptors that use a single column or two columns.

+Note that if you want to use LLM-based evaluations, you can write custom prompts using [LLM judge templates](llm_as_a_judge.md).

 # Code example

 Refer to a How-to example: